 For example, they may prioritise customer relationships, support their employees, and contribute to the community and the environment.

 The Body Shop is an example.
-The brand stands strongly against animal testing, promotes fair trade with its ingredient sourcing, and actively supports social and environmental campaigns.
+The brand stands firmly against animal testing, promotes fair trade with its ingredient sourcing, and actively supports social and environmental campaigns.

 Excitement